Class of 2020

 Have you made other contributions to the development of ultimate?

 From 2005-2010, I was a very active community member of the person-of-color (POC) team, Downtown Brown (DTB).
-When I first became involved with DTB, we were largely a west coast community.
+When I first became involved with DTB, we were largely a West Coast community.
 In 2006, I invited players from all the major club teams in the country to come together for Potlatch as the first ever elite, mixed POC team.
-On DTB, we would share deeply personal stories in our circle; stories of identity, discrimination, racism, sexism.
-It was a circle where we could be seen, heard and held by a community that could hold space for our stories.
+On DTB, we would share deeply personal stories in our circle; stories of identity, discrimination, racism, sexism, and more.
+It was a circle where we could be seen, heard, and held by a community that could hold space for our stories.
 I continued to be a leader for this community until 2010 when I had my first child and moved to Miami.

 Why do you believe you are worthy of being inducted into the Ultimate Hall of Fame?